tommivk/drink-recipes/README.md

 - User can browse drinks that can be made using the ingredients that the user has added to their ingredient list
 - User can delete drink recipes that they uploaded
 - User can delete comments that they added
+- User can visit other users profiles and view their uploaded recipes
 - User can add a profile picture
 - User can change their profile picture
 - User can delete their profile picture